McCAIN, Claude Monroe*

 Noted events in their marriage were:

-1. Story, 14 Aug 1912, Unity ARP Church, Lancaster County, South Carolina, United States.
-Claude Monroe McCain married Della Eugenia Helms on 14 Aug 1912 at Unity Church, SC.
-It was a double ring ceremony with his sister Naomi and her brother Raymond.
+• Story, 14 Aug 1912, Lancaster Co, SC.
+577 Claude Monroe McCain married Della Eugenia Helms on 14 Aug 1912 at Unity ARP Church, SC.
+It was a double ring ceremony with Claude's sister Naomi and Della's brother Raymond.
 Service was done by Rev Young, who's wife was Mae Young, hence Athae Mae.

 Claude next married Vera Mae BELK, daughter of William Larkin BELK and Ida Jane BROOME, on 14 Aug 1912 in Lancaster Co, SC.
 (Vera Mae BELK was born on 19 Jul 1898 in North Carolina,568 died on 16 Sep 1984 in Monroe, Union Co, NC 568,569,570 and was buried in Monroe, Union Co, NC 568.)